Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 - S is the SRT packet size (in terms of IP payload) in bytes.
 SRT treats 1500 bytes as a standard packet size.

-The detailed explanation of the formulas used to calculate the increase in sending rate inc can be found in {{GuAnAO}}.
-The UDT's available bandwidth B estimation has been modified to take into account the bandwidth registered at the moment of packet loss since the estimated link capacity EST_LINK_CAPACITY reported by the receiver may overestimate the real one significantly.
+A detailed explanation of the formulas used to calculate the increase in sending rate can be found in {{GuAnAO}}.
+UDT's available bandwidth estimation has been modified to take into account the bandwidth registered at the moment of packet loss, since the estimated link capacity reported by the receiver may overestimate the actual link capacity significantly.

 Step 6.
 If the value of maximum bandwidth MAX_BW defined in
 {{liveCC}} is set, limit the value of PKT_SND_PERIOD to the